manublanco/CRM_REST_API/README.md

 }
 ```

-If the user with that id doesn' exist you will receive a 404 Error with the message "Customer not found for ID: 1"
+If the user with that id doesn't exist you will receive a 404 Error with the message "Customer not found for ID: 1"

 #### Create Customer